vulp3cula/hackers-grimoire/recon/passive-information-gathering.md

 ## DNS enumeration

-Domain Name System \(DNS\) enumeration is the process of identifying the DNS servers and records associated with a target.
+Domain Name System \(DNS\) enumeration is the process of identifying the DNS servers and records associated with a target:

-Important records for enumeration include:

 * **Address \(A\)** records containing the IP addresses for domains
 * **Mail Exchange \(MX\)** records containing mail addresses